usegalaxy-au/history-mailer/README.md

 ## history-mailer

-The history mailer is a python script to manage histories on a Galaxy instance.
-It interacts with a Postal API and a Galaxy API using admin privileges to detect unused histories, alert users on unused histories and delete these if the user does not update their histories.
+The history mailer is a python script to manage histories on a [Galaxy](https://github.com/galaxyproject/galaxy) instance.
+It interacts with the Galaxy API and a [Postal](https://github.com/postalserver/postal) API using admin privileges to detect unused histories, alert users on unused histories and delete these if the user does not update their histories.
 The history mailer maintains a local database to keep track of email notifications sent to users.

 The script was designed and written by Simon Gladman @slugger70 and Thom Cuddihy @thomcuddihy.